 Buttery, crunchy, chewy, all at the same time, these Almond Cookies are the perfect bake for Christmas.
-Check out the easy recipe and make these at home.
+These melt in your mouth cookies come together in under 30 minutes using basic pantry staples.
 Here is how to make it.

 Here are some more Cookie Recipes, that you can make for your tea time snacks – Eggless Chocolate Chip Cookies, Banana Cookies, Eggless M & M Cookies, Buttery Piped Shortbread Cookies, and Peanut Butter Cookies.

-These cookies definitely remind me of sugar cookies, not the cut-out kind but the good old-fashioned sugar cookie, which is crunchy and full of flavor.
+These Crispy Almond Cookies will remind you of sugar cookies, not the cut-out kind but the good old-fashioned sugar cookies, which are crunchy and full of flavor.
+Loaded with addictive almond flavor, these are a breeze to make.

-Almonds and Almond Extract – Almonds makes these cookies different from other simple cookies and also adds a nice crunch in the same.
-Whereas Almonds extract adds all the goodness of almond flavor.
+Sliced Almonds and Almond Extract – We are using sliced almonds to make these cookies.
+They make these cookies different from other simple cookies and also adds a nice crunch in the same.
+Use the best almond extract you can find.

 Other Ingredients – Other than Almonds, this recipe uses basic cookie ingredients such as all-purpose flour, brown sugar, eggs, butter, vanilla extract, and baking powder